 The voluminous evidence now strongly suggests that unless we act boldly and quickly to deal with the underlying causes of global warming, our world will undergo a string of terrible catastrophes, including more and stronger storms like Hurricane Katrina, in both the Atlantic and the Pacific.

 We are melting the North Polar ice cap and virtually all of the mountain glaciers in the world.
 We are destabilizing the massive mound of ice on Greenland and the equally enormous mass of ice propped up on top of islands in west Antarctica, threatening a worldwide increase in sea levels of as much as 20 feet.

 The list of what is now endangered due to global warming also includes the stable configuration of ocean and wind currents that has been in place since before the first cities were built almost 10,000 years ago.

-We are dumping so much CO2 into the environment that we have literally changed the relationship between the Earth and the Sun (see chart in the Image Gallery).
+We are dumping so much CO2 into the environment that we have literally changed the relationship between the Earth and the Sun.
 So much of that CO2 is being absorbed into the oceans that if we continue at the current rate we will increase the saturation of calcium carbonate to levels that will prevent formation of corals and interfere with the making of shells by any sea creature.

 Global warming, along with the cutting and burning of forests and other critical habitats, is causing the loss of living species at a level comparable to the extinction event that wiped out the dinosaurs 65 million years ago.
 That event was believed to have been caused by a giant asteroid.
 This time it is not an asteroid colliding with the Earth and wreaking havoc; it is us.